Dan Robert Abbey

 San Antonio, Tex., Jan.
 12. - H. H. Hammond was elected president of the San Antonio Bears, succeeding Harry Ables, who resigned several weeks ago, following the annual meeting of the stockholders, today.
 The following were elected board of directors: Dr. J. L. Burleson, H. H. Hammond, J. F. Armstrong, J. L. Yarbrough and C. T. Abbey.
 The directors elected officers as follows: H. H. Hammond, President and treasurer; Dr. J. H. Burleson, vice president; J. L. Yarbrough, secretary, and Tom E. Conner Jr., assistant secretary and business manager.
 Conner was placed in active charge of the club.

-Horace Stafford "Harry" Shipman died March 11, 1930 in Detroit, Wayne Co., MI at age 24.
+Horace Stafford "Harry" Shipman died March 11, 1930, at University Hospital, Ann Arbor, Washtenaw Co., MI, at age 24.
+Buried in Parkview Memorial Cemetery, Livonia, Wayne Co., MI.

-The 1930 U. S. Census taken on April 5, 1930 shows James P. Aderhold (age 62) born in Georgia to Georgia-born parents and first married at age 32 is a Railroad Locomotive Engineer owning his own home valued at $6,700 and living at 700 Avenue C, City of Del Rio, Val Verde Co., TX.
+The 1930 U. S. Census taken on April 5, 1930, shows James P. Aderhold (age 62) born in Georgia to Georgia-born parents and first married at age 32 is a Railroad Locomotive Engineer owning his own home valued at $6,700 and living at 700 Avenue C, City of Del Rio, Val Verde Co., TX.
 Living with him is his wife, Belle L. Aderhold (age 53) born in Georgia to Georgia-born parents and first married at age 23.
-Also living there are his two daughters: Margaret Shipman (age 21) born in Texas to Georgia-born parents a widow; and Dorothy Aderhold (age 16) born in Texas to Texas-born parents, unmarried.
+Also living there are his two daughters: Margaret Shipman (age 21) born in Texas to Georgia-born parents, a widow; and Dorothy Aderhold (age 16) born in Texas to Texas-born parents, unmarried.

-The 1930 U.S. Census taken on April 5, 1930 shows Charles T. Abbey (age 40) born in Wisconsin to Canadian-born parents and first married at age 35 is a Ranchman with a Goat Ranch with real property worth $25,000 owning his own home at 611 5th Street, San Antonio, Bexar Co., TX.
+The 1930 U.S. Census taken on April 5, 1930, shows Charles T. Abbey (age 40) born in Wisconsin to Canadian-born parents and first married at age 35 is a Ranchman with a Goat Ranch with real property worth $25,000 owning his own home at 611 5th Street, San Antonio, Bexar Co., TX.
 Living with him were his wife Dollie Abbey (age 28) born in Texas to Texas-born parents and first married at age 23; and their daughter June R. Abbey (age 1/12) born in Texas to Wisconsin and Texas-born parents.
 Also living there was Dollie's sister, Dorothy D. Evans (age 15) born in Texas to Texas-born parents.
 There were also renters living in the building, a family of four.

-The 1930 U. S. Census taken on April 2, 1930 shows Alva A. Franks (age 74) born in Texas to Missouri and Louisiana-born parents is a widowed Hotel Proprietor owning the hotel valued at $40,000 and living at 216 Main Street, City of Del Rio, Val Verde Co., TX.
+The 1930 U. S. Census taken on April 2, 1930, shows Alva A. Franks (age 74) born in Texas to Missouri and Louisiana-born parents is a widowed Hotel Proprietor owning the hotel valued at $40,000 and living at 216 Main Street, City of Del Rio, Val Verde Co., TX.
 Living there are several family members: granddaughter, Betty J. Franks (age 3) born in Texas to Texas-born parents; divorced daughter, Bennie B. Hays (age 48) a Trained Nurse born in Texas to Texas-born parents; unmarried grandson, Dennis E. Hays (age 23) an Auto Parts Salesman born in Texas to Texas-born parents; unmarried grandson, Dan R. Abby (age 19) born in New Mexico to Louisiana and Texas-born parents; and widowed brother, John H. Thompson (age 71) a Hotel Manager born in Texas to Missouri and Louisiana-born parents.
 Several other lodgers also live at that address.

-Alva Allison (Thompson) (Brite) Franks died 1933 in Del Rio, Val Verde Co., TX at about age 77.
+Alva Allison (Thompson) (Brite) Franks died December 10, 1933, in Del Rio, Val Verde Co., TX, at age 77.
+Buried in Westlawn Cemetery, Del Rio, Val Verde Co., TX.

-Dan Robert Abbey and Margaret Estelle (Aderhold) Shipman were married April 13, 1934 in El Paso, El Paso Co., TX.
+Dan Robert Abbey and Margaret Estelle (Aderhold) Shipman were married April 13, 1934, in El Paso, El Paso Co., TX.

-The Grosse Pointe News, Grosse Pointe, MI, Thursday, July 6, 1967
+The Grosse Pointe News, Grosse Pointe, Wayne Co., MI, Thursday, July 6, 1967

 Army Private DAN R. ABBEY, JR., son of MR. and MRS. DAN R. ABBEY, of Hawthorne road, fired expert with the M-14 rifle near the completion of basic combat training at Fort Campbell, Ky., June 12.
 The expert rating is the highest mark a soldier can achieve on his weapons qualification test.